 Vinegar already has some Drag Race experience, having performed in London's West End with judge Michelle Visage and former champion Bianca Del Rio.

 "Drag is the new black," she says.

 "I really haven't done it that long," says Scaredy Kat, the youngest drag queen to ever appear on Drag Race.
 "It was probably about a year ago.
 I was with my girlfriend trying to have a laugh.
 It was quite embarrassing but it went quite well for a first try."

 "Comedy is definitely my trump card.
 My favourite trick in drag is my vocal impersonations so I do everyone from Kim Woodburn to Donald Trump."

-The queens also appeared on the pink carpet in London at the premiere on Tuesday night.
+The queens also appeared on the pink carpet in London at the premiere last month.

 Will there be a Snatch Game on RuPaul's Drag Race UK?

 One of the highlights of each season is the Snatch Game – where queens choose a famous person to impersonate in a spoof of the classic TV show Match Game – known as Blankety Blank in the UK.
 This tradition, which has seen queens in the US impersonate Whoopi Goldberg, Melania Trump and Dame Maggie Smith, will continue with the UK version of the programme, with Lorraine Kelly and Stacey Dooley as celebrity guests.